bchu/bchu.github.io/source/_posts/2015-03-24-the-discovery-of-magic.markdown

 2. **We will live drastically longer lives.** As a result of advances in medicine, I will probably live beyond the age of 120.

-    And there is a substantial chance I will live to some age beyond 300.
+    And there is some chance I will live to an age beyond 300.

     Historical data actually doesn't support this idea - in recent decades life expectancy has only inched up a year or so per decade (roughly one year from 2002-2010 in the US).
 This is a problem whenever you look at the past and try to use that to look towards a future of what I believe to be accelerating change.
 I still believe medicine will be one of the fields that is transformed in the next fifty years.
 The seeds have already been planted in genomics and biotech.